DaoDucManh14/restaurant-ratings-powerbi/README.md

 ### 5. Restaurant Cuisines

 - `restaurant_id` – Unique identifier for each restaurant
 - `cuisine` – Types of cuisine served at the restaurant

+## ER Diagram

 ## Data Cleaning